AtincUtku/E-Commerce-Website/README.md

 # README

-This is my wep app for Ceng495 hw1.
+This is my web application for first homework of Ceng495 Cloud Computing Course.
 Initial repository was forked from [Hello world](https://expressjs.com/en/starter/hello-world.html) example on [Render](https://render.com).
 The app in this repo is deployed at https://ceng495-hw1-shopping.onrender.com

 ## Deployment